snowplow/snowplowanalytics.com/_posts/2017-12-18-snowplow-r97-knossos-released-with-support-for-new-webhooks/index.md

 <h2 id="upgrading">6.
 Other changes</h2>

 In addition to the above we have made the following changes:

-* Added functionality to default the port to 443 when reading a log line with https scheme thanks to [Mike Robins][miike].
+* Adding functionality to default the port to 443 when reading a log line with HTTPS scheme.
+Many thanks to [Mike Robins][miike] for this contribution ([#3483][issue-3483])
-* Tolerate content type for GET requests sent to Clojure Collector.
-The content-type was supposed to be empty before but that was causing problems.
+* Tolerating a content-type being set for GET requests sent to Clojure Collector (where previously the content-type had to be empty) ([#2743][issue-2743])
-* Make it easier to run tests locally in Spark Enrich by skipping tests that depend on lzo.
-* Make it easier to run tests locally in Spark Enrich by not using snowplow internal schemas in the tests.
-* Making tests no dependent on the local timezone.
-* Reinstated the publishLocal that was done for Scala Common Enrich during Spark Enrich tests so that the test uses the latest SCE code.
-* Upgraded dependency on user-agent-utils to 1.20
+* Upgrading the dependency on user-agent-utils to version 1.20 ([#2930][issue-2930])
+* Plus a host of updates to our Spark Enrich and Scala Common Enrich test suites to make running these tests easier and more predictable

 <h2 id="upgrading">7.
 Upgrading</h2>